john29917958/design-patterns-in-typescript/prototype/README.md

 ===
 Catalog: Creational design pattern

-Scenario: For copying objects without dependending on them.
+Scenarios: For copying objects without dependending on them.

-Example: Duplicate a page on a note taking app.
+Examples: Duplicate a page on a note taking app.

 ![UML](UML.jpg)